Frequently Asked Questions

 Q: Is there a Spring Power Session?

-A: No the Summer Session begins in June.
-Power Sessions.
+A: No the Summer Session are based of rink availability for Power Sessions.

 Q: When should my skater consider Private Lessons?